designatednerd/DNSCastroSegmentedControl/README.md

 ##Images

-Images used in the sample app are Creative Commons via [The Noun Project](http://thenounproject.com/).
+Images used in the sample app are Creative Commons Public Domain images found via [The Noun Project](http://thenounproject.com/).